Skip to Content

 And we are going to fix all the problems and properly install the proxmox on VMware worksation.

-I know you came to this post to learn more about the installation of proxmox in VMware workstation pro, however If you don’t have a VMware workstation pro licence, don’t worry, you can even install Proxmox on virtualbox as well.
-Which we covered in our previous article.
+I know you came to this post to learn more about the installation of proxmox in VMware workstation pro, however If you wanted to know how you can install Proxmox on virtualbox which I have covered in detail in our previous article.

 In this blog post, we will take a look at the installation of Proxmox in a Vmware workstation pro.